Copper Basin (Tennessee): Expansion of mining operations

 In the summer of 1889, the Marietta & North Georgia Railroad and the Knoxville Southern Railroad built a rail line connecting the Copper Basin to Knoxville to the north and Marietta, Georgia to the south, and mining operations resumed the following year.
 A railroad station was constructed in McCay's, and the name was changed to Copperhill in 1908.
 The London-based Ducktown Sulphur, Copper and Iron Company (DCS&I) reopened the Mary Mine in 1890, and the following year the open-roast heap smelting process was first used in the basin.
-In 1899, the Tennessee Copper Company (TCC), which had been founded earlier that year and had purchased most of the mining operations in the Copper Basin, constructed a smelter at Copperhill and began work on the Burra Burra Mine at Ducktown.
+In 1899, the Tennessee Copper Company, which had been founded earlier that year and had purchased most of the mining operations in the Copper Basin, constructed a smelter at Copperhill and began work on the Burra Burra Mine at Ducktown.
 This mine would eventually become the most productive mine in the basin.
 The company's open roast smelting method released large amounts of sulfur dioxide into the air, killing off all vegetation in the Copper Basin region.
 After being sued by local farmers and the state of Georgia over damage caused by the pollution, the Tennessee Copper Company began to recapture the sulfur dioxide in 1907 and convert it into sulfuric acid, which they successfully marketed.

 Despite the revival of the mining industry, many problems ensued.
-Beginning in September 1899 several employees of the DCS&I, which had a policy of not employing unionized members, struck after the company fired workers who had formed the Copper Mine Workers Union, and were subsequently terminated.
+Beginning in September 1899 several employees of the DCS&I, which had a policy of not employing unionized members, formed a strike after the company fired workers who had formed the Copper Mine Workers Union.
 After the intervention of law enforcement, the strike was settled three months later when the DCS&I reaffirmed their policy of not hiring union members.

 The Tennessee Copper Company eventually merged with the DCS&I, and the merged company began to diversify.
 Along with copper and sulfuric acid, the company built a flotation plant to produce copper sulfate in the 1920s.
 Iron and zinc concentrates were also produced.
 The DCS&I was reorganized into the Ducktown Chemical and Iron Company (DC&I) in 1925.
 In 1936, TCC took over the DC&I, and by this time the cities of Ducktown and Copperhill were mostly company towns.
 J.N.
 Houser, the head of the TCC at this time, further expanded the products produced in the basin and allowed the employees to unionize.